 Because semester records will not be available by the date of commencement, the conferring of degrees at the ceremony is provisional, pending verification that degree requirements have been met.
 Diplomas will be available for pickup 10 weeks after the ceremony at the Office of the Registrar, Queen Liliʻuokalani Center for Student Services 010.
 To receive your diploma by mail, complete a "Request to Mail Diploma" card at that office (be sure to check on postal costs for mailing outside the United States).
 For further information, call 956-8010.

 Audience members can take photographs from their seats only.
 A photographer will take a photograph of each candidate receiving his/her diploma.
-A proof of your photograph will be sent to you via email after commencement.
+After commencement, you will receive an email message from the photographer with a link to view your proof online.
 You may order additional photographs at that time.
-If you do not wish to have your contact information forwarded to the photographer so that he may send your proof, please submit your request in writing by May 1, 2013, to the Commencement Coordinator, 2500 Campus Road, Hawaiʻi Hall 209, Honolulu, HI 96822.
+If you do not wish to have your contact information forwarded to the photographer so that he may send your proof, please submit your request in writing by December 9, 2013, to the Commencement Coordinator, 2500 Campus Road, Hawaiʻi Hall 209, Honolulu, HI 96822.

 For further information, contact the Commencement Coordinator at email@example.com, or by phone at 956-GRAD.